kkokosa/Mobius.ILasm/README.md

 - logger abstraction
 - minor renaming

+This is part of [Mobius](https://tooslowexception.com/mobius-net-runtime-running-on-net-core/) project - experimental .NET runtime running on .NET Core.

 ## Library

 Definitely the most useful use case, as it is the first available .NET library that you can use to assemble textual CIL files.